CORONAVIRUS (COVID-19) Updates

 - Strongly enforced 3-step screening process to ensure nobody in our clinics is exposed to individuals with fever, cough, shortness of breath, or other coronavirus symptoms

 - No patients with a fever or any respiratory complaint (cough / shortness of breath) are permitted in the office.

 - No staff or doctor with fever or any respiratory complaint (cough / shortness of breath) are permitted in the office.

 - Large waiting rooms to accomodate social distancing

 - Extensive staff communication on the risks of transmission and sterile environment

-- Phone / video visits for symptomatic or at-risk patients
+- Virtual visits (phone / video) or parking lot visits for symptomatic or at-risk patients

 What we ask of you